GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/fold-expressions-to-extension-methods.md

 draft: false
 ---

-__Disclaimer:__ when writing code examples for that article, I wasn't really concerned with passing/returning references where it might make actual sense in real scenarios.
+*__Disclaimer:__ when writing code examples for that article, I wasn't really concerned with passing/returning references where it might make actual sense in real scenarios.
-The code here is for demonstration, only to provide you with an idea of the tricks that could be used to write actual optimized code.
+All examples here are for demonstration, only to provide you with an idea of the tricks that could be used to write actual code.
+I have personally encountered cases where snippets written naively (by me), like the ones in this article, would break, as a result of being used on non-copyable types.
+Still, I consider the basic concepts and ideas described here worth sharing.*

 ## Toy problem

 Consider the following problem: you are asked to write a function that will accept an arbitrary number of arguments of arbitrary types satisfying the `std::totally_ordered` concept.
 The function must return an `std::tuple` with max argument passed for each type.

-Disclamer: we will not write this function for now.
-All that's of the intereset for the purpose of the beginning this article is the return type of that function.
-In short, for
+Don't try to write a complete implementation for it yet (we will write it later).
+I want you to start with performing another exercie: computing a return type for such function: for a black-box function
 ```c++
 template <std::totally_ordered...
 Types>
 SomeStdTupleInstance f(Types...) {
     /* The implementation we don't care about for now */
 }
 ```
-we want to create an `std::tuple` that will contain every type from `Types` once and only once.
+we need to write `SomeStdTupleInstance`.
 How do we do that?

 ## Toy solution